w3tecch/typeorm-seeding/README.md

 Isn't it exhausting to create some sample data for your database, well this time is over!

 How does it work?
-Just create a factory for your entities (models) and a seed script.
+Just create a entity factory for your entities (models) and a seed script.

 ### Enity